YERSONCV/Twilio_SMS/README.md

 ## What We are Building
 To help Drip2Duong reach their quarter goals, we are using Twilio to:
 - :outbox_tray: Send an outbound message
 - :inbox_tray: Reply to an inbound message
-- :no_mobile_phones: Provide unsubscribe options (Built into Twilio)

-Watch video for full tutorial, feel free to clone this repo (additional scheduling SMS code included)
+Watch video for full tutorial, feel free to clone this repo to get building.

 ## Engagement
 - Star this repo -> we have a head count of how many people are getting involved!